charlesanthonyproctorbrowne/tyxzq-889/README.md

+Notes during development:

+missmatch between `.npmrc` node version wanting node 20.10.0 vs package requirements wanting 20.17 or 16.20 or 18.18

+BE api endpoint needed updating in order to correctly return the api BE api weather endpoint was returning an array of promises, needed to `promise.all` the mapped return fnc

+Had a lot of problems running `nx` so due to time I opted just to run them separately

+---

 # Connex Tech Test

 ## Getting Started

 To get started you will need to install dependencies.
 `nvm use`
 `npm i`